image

 But the pendulum always swings back.

-Although I do not even attempt to imitate Franklin Booth's work because it is beyond my ability, I have found inspiration for my own sketches.
+Although I do not even attempt to imitate Franklin Booth's amazing work, I have found inspiration for my own sketches.

 I no longer make art for a living, and my only form of art these days is sketching, mainly on the train and sometimes at the zoo.